 Today, the fortress is a unique open-air museum: a historical exposition is open to the public in the battery’s casemates.

 Dear visitors!
-Please note that the water route to the Konstantinovsky Battery Museum and the Exhibition Complex is open in a test mode.
+Please note that the water route for visiting the Konstantinovskaya Battery Museum and Exhibition Complex and back is open.
+Boats depart from downtown:

 Address: Sevastopol, Zagordyansky Street, Konstantinovsky cape, north of the Sevastopol bay.